-Preliminary Clearance can be accessed via the SOLAR system.
+- Preliminary Clearance can be accessed via the SOLAR system.
 Specific deficiencies (where applicable) will be identified, and the student should communicate with the Office of Student Affairs.
-Preliminary Clearance forms for Basic Baccalaureate students are

-- only filled out for students with deficiencies.
-(Basic Baccalaureate students register for prescribed classes as a group each semester and are monitored periodically).

-- Students are officially cleared for graduation at the end of the academic period by the Assistant Dean for Academic Services through the use of the People Soft/SOLAR system.
-A diploma is issued by the Registrar upon official clearance by the Assistant Dean for Academic Services of School of Nursing and the Health Science Center Office of Student Services.

-- Waivers and Challenges, where appropriate

-- RN License

-- Health Forms

-- Malpractice Insurance

-- Certification in Basic Life Support For Health Care Providers (HC-BLS)
+Preliminary Clearance forms for Basic Baccalaureate students are only filled out for students with deficiencies.
+(Basic Baccalaureate students register for prescribed classes as a group each semester and are monitored periodically). - Students are officially cleared for graduation at the end of the academic period by the Director, School of Nursing Office of Student Affairs Office of Student Affairs for Academic Services through the use of the People Soft/SOLAR system.
+A diploma is issued by the Registrar upon official clearance by the Director, School of Nursing Office of Student Affairs Office of Student Affairs for Academic Services of School of Nursing and the Health Science Center Office of Student Services. - Waivers and Challenges, where appropriate - RN License - Health Forms - Malpractice Insurance - Certification in Basic Life Support For Health Care Providers (HC-BLS)